dtalesara/Connector/hitran-classifier/README.md

 demonstration and first-pass screening.
 It is **not** a substitute for real line-by-line radiative transfer analysis.
-Any biosignature candidate flagged here needs confirmation against the full HITRAN database (or equivalent), atmospheric retrieval modeling, and — for anything claiming biological origin — a lot more scrutiny than one script can provide.
+Any biosignature candidate flagged here needs confirmation against the full HITRAN database (or equivalent), atmospheric retrieval modeling, and for anything claiming biological origin, a lot more scrutiny than one script can provide.

 ## License